Hot Mess In The Shade.

 The video to Rise To It took our breath away.
 Or more correctly, the INTRO to the video.
 Now keep in mind this is the era when the legendary KISS makeup was completely lost to the past, dead to the world, and in the intro sequence we see a title card: BACKSTAGE 1975, and then we see – Paul Stanley and Gene Simmons sitting at a dressing room mirror applying the Starchild and Demon!
 Two faceless guys in the background are Peter and Ace.
 Paying tribute to their past?
 A peek into the Reunion future?
 Ironically, while they apply it, they’re talking about removing it.

-Then they perform the song – but out of makeup, with Bruce Kulick and Eric Carr.
+Then they perform the song – but out of makeup, with Kulick and Carr.
 A soft-focus “live” gig for a small audience, with no lightshow and MTV crash-cuts.
 And for the first time in a long time – KISS look cool!
 At last settling on faux-street clothes and cohesive hairstyles that bespoke their rock god status, simultaneously making them seem like accessible regular guys.

 The video is bookended by Stanley and Simmons in full makeup and costume leaving the dressing room to the roar of the mythic crowd.
 (And the chagrin of fanboys – though the title card said 1975, Paul’s costume is from 1977 and Gene’s is from 1980!)